INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 Individual, bi- or multi-lateral data sharing agreements are increasingly being replaced by generic, legally based conditions for the access to public sector data.
 This is reflected in an increasing number of legislation on e-Government, Open Data and transparency.

-In accordance with federal legislation, environmental data (UIG) and special geodata (GeoZG) have been publicly accessible and free of charge for federal data for several years now.
-The implementation of the HVD Implementation Ordinance means that high-value data from the federal states can now also be accessed online free of charge.
+In accordance with federal legislation, environmental data (UIG) and spatial geodata (GeoZG) have been publicly accessible and free of charge for federal data for several years now.
+The implementation of the Implementing Act on High-value Datasets means that high-value data from the federal states can now also be accessed online free of charge.

 Selected spatial reference data of the federal states are provided through a common national access point.